watatomo/tl/enst/idol story/tomoya/Cinderella Burning at the Stake's Stage.md

 But in real life, one can still face persecution even if they were saved by a prince.

-People will get envious and say it's unfair, or that it's favoritism.
+People will get envious and say it's unfair—that it's favoritism...

 Please keep that in mind, Tomoya-kun.

-Animals loved you, no?
+Animals love you, no?
 For that reason, someone who adores you could fall into misery by the weight of your fans' "jealousy."

 Let this be a lesson to you, to avoid repeating the same tragedy.